Lavender Soap Jellies

 These little soaps are squishy, jiggly, and lots of fun for hand or body washing!
 Little ones love taking a bath with soap jellies.
 The lavender scent of these is perfect just before bedtime!

 We don’t have issues with these soaps melting at room temperature but if your home is hot (or it’s the summer when you make them) you may want to keep your excess soaps in the fridge.
-If your soaps are sticking to each other in the jar, you can try a light coating of corn starch.
+If your soaps are sticking to each other in the jar, you can try a light coating of cornstarch.
 (Some readers have said they have individually wrapped each soap in plastic wrap, too.)

 Lavender soap jellies wash away bacteria and moisturize all at the same time.
 Squeeze them, squish them, or watch them gently wobble.
 There’s no wrong way to use soap jellies!
 These would be fun to make for a craft night, a sleepover, or as gifts.

 What I love most is how great these little wiggly lavender soap jellies smell.
 Not a fan of lavender?
 That’s ok!
 Use whatever kind of fragrance you love.
-I think it would be fun to make pumpkin spiced scented soap jellies in the fall.
+I think it would be fun to make pumpkin-spiced scented soap jellies in the fall.

-Tip: you can make these soaps in bars by pouring into a casserole dish and cutting them into squares, or shapes using the method described in this post.
+You can make these soaps in bars by pouring into a casserole dish and cutting them into squares, or shapes using the method described in this post.

 - Measuring cups